ssrando/ssrando/README.md

 This is still under heavy development, be careful to use it!
+**IMPORTANT NOTES**
 This only works if the game language is set to ENGLISH, other languages will NOT WORK and will break
+Do NOT use hero mode files, instead select the "hero mode" option in the randomizer.
+Some hero mode files break the randomizer!
 There is also the [Skyward Sword Randomizer Discord](https://discord.gg/evpNKkaaw6)

 ## Running the compiled binary (Windows)(recommended)